 ShopRite From Home: My Experience as a Chronically Ill Person

-I believe that the success of Stop & Shop's shop-from-home service was a big eye-opener to competing businesses.
+I believe that the success of Stop & Shop's shop-from-home service was a big eye-opener for competing businesses.
 Again, I'm just speaking from my own experience and observations of one little part of New Jersey.
 Other parts of the country may have seen this type of shopping arrive much earlier.

 Soon, I noticed that ShopRite followed in Stop & Shop's footsteps.
 It could almost be compared to an overnight sensation.
 I remember walking into the ShopRite that I frequented quite often and seeing countless carts filled up with people's orders for them to pick up.

 Unlike Stop & Shop, ShopRite offered the extra option of allowing the customer to do an in-store pickup.
-ShopRite has a shopping fee, which varies by store, and also a delivery fee for customers who prefer that option.
+ShopRite has a shopping fee, which varies by store and also a delivery fee for customers who prefer that option.

 In my three years of using the service, I have never actually tried the home delivery option.
-My husband has no problem with picking up the groceries, especially since the store is just a few minutes away.
+My husband has no problem picking up the groceries, especially since the store is just a few minutes away.
 I pay the $4.95 shopping fee, and then it is zero dollars for my husband to pick it up.
 Considering how much energy it saves me, the small fee seems worth it.
 As I mentioned, each store has its own prices, so I recommend that you inquire beforehand.

 I apologize for the super lengthy explanation, but I'm trying to be as honest as possible.

 Final Score: ShopRite for me is 3.5 out of 5 stars.

 Percent Success: They get it right about 80% of the time.